ceu-lang/ceu/docs/manual/v0.20/docs/types/natives.md

 var _message_t msg;      // "message_t" is a C type defined in an external library
 ```

-Native types support [annotations](#TODO) to provide additional information to
+Native types support [modifiers](../statements/#native-declaration) to provide
-the compiler.
+additional information to the compiler.